paulscherrerinstitute/pyscan/README.md

 - AreaPositioner accepts either the number of steps (array of numbers, one for each axis) or the step size (array of numbers, one for each axis).

-**Important to note**: LinePositioner accepts an integer for n_steps, while AreaPositioners accepts an array of integers.
+**Warning**: LinePositioner accepts an integer for n_steps, while AreaPositioners accepts an array of integers.
 This is due to the fact that the AreaPositioner can have a different number of steps for different axis, while LinePositioner cannot.
 The same logic holds true for the step_size.